 Uttam, our horseman, is from Mandi, India and has faithfully supported our HHT treks since 1998.
 You'll find him carefully handling and caring for sturdy horses and pack animals along Northern India's rugged mountain trails.
 Throughout the year Uttam cares for the same team of 15–20 horses and ponies that haul our trekker's heavy loads along long, rugged and steep Himalayan trails.

 Karna B. Tamang "KB" is a very experienced and energetic climbing guide who also guides for trekking trips in Nepal as well as Tibet.
 As a marathon runner he has completed the Everest Marathon that runs along trails between Everest Base Camp at 18,000 feet and Namche Bazar at 11,000 feet.
-In Spring of 2009 he successfully climbed Mount Everest.
+In Spring of 2009 he first climbed Mount Everest.

 Sanjay Bodh has been our guide in the Ladakh and Himachal Pradesh areas of India since 2004.
 He lives near the city of Manali, India with his father, senior staff member Kalsang Bodh.
 Sanjay has received expert training at the highly–regarded